 Not only did I road trip to Arkansas by myself, but I also stayed in an Airbnb for the first time.
-Read along to find out what all I did on my solo adventure trip to Hot Springs Arkansas, and what I thought of my first experience staying in someone’s home.
+Read along to find out what all I did on my solo adventure trip to Hot Springs, Arkansas, and what I thought of my first experience staying in someone’s home.

 My Solo Adventure Trip to Hot Springs Arkansas

 This trip isn’t my first solo trip, but it’s my second.
 My first was on my 40th birthday.
-I worked for Delta Air Lines years ago when flying non-rev was easy (before 911) and flew everywhere I could afford.
+I worked for Delta Air Lines years ago when flying non-rev was easy (before 911), and I flew everywhere I could afford.
 This trip was to Hawaii.
 Yep, I went to Hawaii all by myself.
 It was indeed an experience and one I’m glad I did.

-For this trip, I had some time to myself because my son was off to church camp, and my husband had to work.
+I had some time to myself for this trip because my son was off to church camp, and my husband had to work.
 I looked around and checked out places that weren’t too far for me to drive to, and I discovered Hot Springs to be a little over 5 hours from my home.
-I’m not sure why I chose an Airbnb, but I’m glad I did.
+I’m not sure why I chose Airbnb, but I’m glad I did.
 I love staying at Marriott and Hilton Hotels, but I planned to stay three nights, and three nights in a hotel was a little out of my price range for this trip.
 It was a last-minute idea for me, and this Airbnb for three nights was a total of $152.
 You can’t beat the price.

 To find the place I stayed in Hot Spring Village, AR – go here (my affiliate link) >>>> https://www.airbnb.com/c/kimb27474?currency=USD and search for Hot Springs Village, AR – host’s name is Janis.
 She offers two bedrooms in her home.

-Airbnb in Hot Springs Village, AR
+Airbnb in Hot Springs Village Arkansas

 Well, not to brag, but for my first experience staying at an Airbnb, I did a pretty good job finding the best.
 Janis and her home and her hospitality are unmatchable.
 I will stay with her again.
 The view of the Ouachita Mountains alone from her back balcony was remarkable.
 Plus, she had breakfast ready for me each morning.
 That was something she said she loves to do.
 We ended up having more in common than we both thought.
 I love her all-natural approach to living a healthy life – SCORE!

-Ziplining in Hot Springs, AR
+Ziplining in Hot Springs, Arkansas